Riven: Release

 At the time of Rivens development, original publisher Broderbund was facing falling revenues as development costs rose.
 Two years into the project, Cyan Productions still could not develop the game into a testable state.
 Broderbund's stock dropped from $60 a share to $22 in 1996, because of Rivens delay from the original planned holiday 1996 window.
 Riven was released in North America and the United Kingdom to retail on October 31, 1997 by Red Orb Entertainment, a publisher brand of Broderbund.
 While Rivens sales were expected to be higher than any other game that holiday season, Broderbund launched a multimillion marketing campaign and developed a retail marketing partnership with Toshiba America.
 Anticipation for the game was high even among non-gamers, helped by web-based word of mouth and well-placed media coverage.

 Sunsoft, who previously developed and published Myst for the Sega Saturn, were initially set to publish the Saturn version of Riven in PAL regions, but the rights were later picked up by Acclaim Entertainment.
 A potential conversion of Riven to the Atari Jaguar never materialized.

 The game initially shipped on five compact discs.
-A version of the game that shipped on a single digital video disc was released in 1998.
+A version of the game that shipped on a single DVD was released in 1998.

 PC Data reported it as the best-selling computer game in the United States during 1997, despite its having only been on the market for less than three months.
 Myst or Riven held the number one and two spots on the PC Data sales charts from June 1997 until January 1998.
 By April, Riven had sold over 1 million units and earned $46.2 million in revenue domestically, which led PC Data to declare it the fifth-best-selling computer game in the United States between January 1993 and April 1998.
 Sales surpassed 1.5 million units within a year of its release.
 By 2001, over 4.5 million units had been sold.
 Acclaim Entertainment cited Riven as one of their best-selling PlayStation releases up to that time.